dynamizeMe/termax/README.md

 #### Themes

 <a name="themes"></a>
-You can use a number of built-in themes to speed up your work simply by adding a style property in spinner section of the execution config:
+You can use a number of built-in themes to speed up your work simply by adding a style property in the spinner section of the execution config:

 ```javascript
 import {tExec} from '@dynamize/termax';